 For more information on the University of Texas at Tyler, visit ...

-Jarvis Christian College is an independent four year, historically black college affiliated with the Christian Church.
-Jarvis Christian College is an HBCU providing a church-related, liberal arts curriculum.
+Jarvis Christian University is an independent four year, historically black college affiliated with the Christian Church.
+Jarvis Christian University is an HBCU providing a church-related, liberal arts curriculum.
 The 1,000 acre campus is located just east of Hawkins.

-The school was founded by the Disciples of Christ Church and offers student-centered support programs in both academics and spiritual worship.
+The university was founded by the Disciples of Christ Church and offers student-centered support programs in both academics and spiritual worship.

-The mission of the College is to prepare a diverse population of lifelong learners intellectually, socially, spiritually, and personally through providing interactive services and using varied modalities of instructional delivery.
+The mission of the university is to prepare a diverse population of lifelong learners intellectually, socially, spiritually, and personally through providing interactive services and using varied modalities of instructional delivery.

 Jarvis requires that all students take 3 semester hours of a religious course in order to graduate.

-Established in 1912, the college today supports a student enrollent of over 800.
-Learn more by visiting the Jrvis Christian College - Official Website
+Established in 1912, the university today supports a student enrollent of over 800.
+Learn more by visiting the Jarvis Christian University - Official Website